-It all depends upon your budget but the flexibility of the graphics settings offered by the game allows it to be enjoyed by a wide strata of PC gamers.
+It all depends upon your budget, but the flexibility of the graphics settings offered by the game allows it to be enjoyed by wide strata of PC gamers.

 Does Fortnite Use Ray Tracing?

-Therefore if you have a ray tracing capable dedicated graphics cards like the NVIDIA RTX 2000 series GPU, NVIDIA RTX 3000 GPU or the top 6000 series AMD GPUs then you can enjoy the beautiful ray tracing elements in Fortnite.
+Therefore, if you have a capable ray tracing, dedicated graphics card like the NVIDIA RTX 2000 series GPU, NVIDIA RTX 3000 GPU, or the top 6000 series AMD GPUs, you can enjoy the beautiful ray tracing elements in Fortnite.